Q-Minh/EventStore.Client.Api.Cpp/README.md

 cmake --build . --target append-to-stream
 ```

+All the examples have a provided CMake target named like the example's cpp source file, with dashes '-' replacing the source file name's underscores '_'.
+For example, there is a "persistent_subscriptions.cpp" example source file in the examples subdirectory, and its corresponding CMake target is "persistent-subscriptions".

 ### Running the examples

 For usage information, execute the examples without arguments.
 For example, after building the `append-to-stream` examples, run: